 5. UE1 returns a Periodic-Triggered SL-MT-LR Response to the LMF (via serving AMF) indicating which of the UEs 2 to n have been discovered, whether the UEs 1 to n accept the periodic or triggered location request, and the sidelink positioning capabilities of the discovered UEs, if obtained.

 6a.
-The LMF may instigate one or more SLPP procedures with UE1 to transfer sidelink positioning capabilities for UEs 1 to n, to transfer SLPP assistance data to UE1, and to transfer sidelink location information for UEs 1 to n (e.g., sidelink ranging and/or location measurements or location estimates obtained at step 6b), as described in steps 6 – 8 in Figure 7.3A.2-1.
-The UE1 may also instigate one or more SLPP procedures with the LMF after the first SLPP message has been received from the LMF (e.g., to request sidelink assistance data from the LMF).
+The LMF may instigate one or more SLPP and Supplementary RSPP procedures with UE1 to transfer sidelink positioning capabilities for UEs 1 to n, to transfer SLPP assistance data for UEs 1 to n, and to transfer sidelink location information for UEs 1 to n (e.g., sidelink ranging and/or location measurements or location estimates obtained at step 6b), as described in steps 6a/b/d/e, 7a/b/c/d, and 8a/b/d/e in Figure 7.3A.2-1.

 6b.
-UE1 may instigate one or more SLPP procedures among UEs 1 to n to transfer sidelink positioning capabilities, provide sidelink assistance data to the UEs 2 to n, and/or obtain sidelink location information for UEs 1 to n (e.g., sidelink ranging and/or location measurements or location estimates) as described in steps 6 – 8 in Figure 7.3A.2-1.
-If UE1 received a SLPP request for sidelink location information at Step 6a, UE1 sends a SLPP response to the LMF and includes the location results obtained at Step 6b.
+UE1 may instigate one or more SLPP procedures among UEs 1 to n to transfer sidelink positioning capabilities, provide sidelink assistance data to the UEs 2 to n, and/or obtain sidelink location information for UEs 1 to n (e.g., sidelink ranging and/or location measurements or location estimates) as described in steps 6c, 7e, and 8c in Figure 7.3A.2-1.

-NOTE: As described in Figure 7.3A.2-1, the SLPP Transactions between LMF and UE1 may be carried in a Supplementary RSPP message container.

 7. The LMF returns a location response to the AMF indicating that the SL-MT-LR for periodic, triggered Location Events has been successfully initiated and with any initial sidelink positioning/ranging location results obtained as a result of steps 6.

 8. The UEs 1 to n may periodically perform sidelink positioning/ranging in order to support steps 9 and 10.
-The UE may perform steps 6b, 7b, and 8b in Figure 7.3A.2-1.
+The UE may perform steps 6c, 7e, and 8c in Figure 7.3A.2-1.